wlmb/Photonic-Dockerfile/README.md

     $ docker build -t photonic https://github.com/wlmb/Photonic-Dockerfile.git

 (replace photonic with whatever name you choose for your image).
+If you prefer not to download the image on which Photonic is based, wlmb/perldatalanguage, from dockerhub, you may build it with

+    $ docker build -t perldatalanguage https://github.com/wlmb/PDL-Dockerfile.git
+    $ docker build -t photonic perldatalanguage

 Then, you may run the image with the following commands: